-This drives the entire plot of Francine Riversí novel The Atonement Child.
+This drives the entire plot of Francine Rivers’ novel The Atonement Child.

 The Alienist: the killer was the result of marital rape.

-Detective Olivia Benson in Law & Order: Special Victims Unit is a child by rape.
-There was a moment when it seemed like it was not the case, but then it was made clear that her father raped her mother and her mother wasn't lying about it.
+Detective Olivia Benson in Law & Order: Special Victims Unit was conceived by rape.
+There was a moment when it seemed like it was not the case, but then it was made clear that her father raped her mother and her mother was not lying about it.

-Also, a good few cases deal with children by rape.
+Also, a good few cases deal with children conceived by rape.

-Three examples from EastEnders: the character of Donna Ludlow, who turned out to be the daughter of Kathy Beale conceived when Kathy was raped at the age of 14; Little Mo Mitchell, who was raped in the Queen Vic, fell pregnant and decided to keep the child; and Zoe Slater is the result of Kat being raped by her uncle as a teenager.
+Three examples from EastEnders: the character of Donna Ludlow, who turned out to be the daughter of Kathy Beale, conceived when Kathy was raped at the age of 14; Little Mo Mitchell, who was raped in the Queen Vic, fell pregnant and decided to keep the child; and Zoe Slater, the result of Kat being raped by her uncle as a teenager.